gpantel/MolPainter/docs/README.md

 ### MolSolvator Input Parameters

 The MolSolvator command line tool *molsolvator* is run with a handful of options.
 It is principally controlled via an input file which determines the dimensions of the XY-plane into which solvent will be placed based on dimensions and cell spacing of a corresponding MolPainter system grid, the solute lattice.
 Using the solute lattice, the solvent lattice of cells is defined using a cell spacing, buffer distance for obstructing neighbor cells, and the lower and upper bounds of the solvent lattice Z-dimension.
 The solvent molecules are defined by paths to each PDB file, number of molecules to be inserted, maximum number of iterations to attempt to insert each molecule, and an option to enable random three-dimensional rotation of each molecule prior to attempting insertion.
-These options are input with the \texttt{-i} flag in TOML format.
-There are additional options to center the system at (X,Y,Z) = (0,0,0) after solvation via the \texttt{-centerc} flag, or to translate the coordinates such that the minimum Z-dimensional position to one-half the solvent cell spacing via the \texttt{-zeroz} flag.
+These options are input with the *-i* flag in TOML format.
+There are additional options to center the system at (X,Y,Z) = (0,0,0) after solvation via the *-centerc* flag, or to translate the coordinates such that the minimum Z-dimensional position to one-half the solvent cell spacing via the *-zeroz* flag.
 The input file fields are as follows.

 * **solute** Path to a PDB file of the system to be solvated, prepared by MolPainter or otherwise.
 * **output** Path for the output system following solvation.